anteq/reckon-ng-eet-2017/recon.md

 Before you start an active attack it's really useful to **gather as much information** on your target as possible.

-However, collecting all the information and keeping track of all data (e-mails, logins, accounts, names...) is rather a **repetitive and tedious task**.
+However, collecting all the information and keeping track of all the data (e-mails, logins, accounts, names...) is rather a **repetitive and tedious task**.

 That's why we have...
 ### web reconnaisance frameworks

-They help you gather information from thirdparty sources...<br /><br />
+They help you gather the information from thirdparty sources...<br /><br />
 ![Gather](img/world.png)

 ... keep track of the data that you already have ...<br /><br />